apache/yunikorn-site/docs/developer_guide/dependencies.md

 Release branches **must** not use pseudo versions.
 During the creation of a release, [tags](/community/release_procedure#tag-and-update-release-for-version) will be created.
 These tags will be used as the reference in the go.mod files for the release.

+## Enforcement of pseudo version
+In the pull request checks for the `yunikorn-core` and `yunikorn-k8shim` repositories enforce the format of the versions.
+A build failure will be triggered if the version reference for the `yunikorn-core` or `yunikorn-scheduler-interface` repositories in the `master` branch is not a pseudo version.

+The check enforces that the start of the version reference is `v.0.0.0-`

+Pseudo versions are not enforced in the release branches as per [why a pseudo version](#why-a-pseudo-version) explanation above.

 ## Updating the core dependency
 Before updating the core dependency must make sure that the scheduler interface changes are finalised.